-Applications are invited for DAAD PhD and Master Scholarships at Regional Center for Drought Adaptation Improvement (CERAAS) in Senegal for the year 2018.
+Applications are invited for DAAD PhD and Master Awards at Regional Center for Drought Adaptation Improvement (CERAAS) in Senegal for the year 2018.
 Applicants from Sub-Saharan countries are eligible to apply.

 Ceraas is the result of the commitment of a national institute of agricultural research (Isra), research institutes of Coraf member countries and their bilateral partners, to meet the challenges of improving agricultural production in conditions drought.
 The objective of CERAAS is to provide technical solutions to mitigate the depressive effect of drought on agricultural production in order to reduce the food deficit and improve the standard of living of the populations.

 - Course Level: The target group for opportunities are graduates and postgraduates from Sub-Saharan Africa with a first academic degree if applying for a master’s programme, or with a Master’s degree if applying for a doctoral programme who want to pursue Master’s or PhD courses in their home country (so-called In-Country scholarships) or in another Sub-Saharan African country (In-Region scholarships).

 - Study Subject: The In-Country/In-Region programme Scholarships supports studies in subject areas with strong relevance to national development.
 The grants at CERAAS are available in the following fields:

 - Plant Breeding

 |Tuition fees Master in XOF||Country Group 1*: 900.000,00 XOF

 Country Group 2**: 1.250.000,00 XOF

 |Tuition fees PhD in XOF||Country Group 1*: 1.175.000,00 XOF